 Class Ring Memorial Program

-To read about each Memorial Class Ring Melt ceremony and to read the biography of each donor, please click the links below.
-Finally, to donate your own ring to the Memorial Class Ring Program (or that of a deceased family member), contact Class Services at 845.446.1614, or send an email to Class-Services@wpaog.org.
+To read about the different Ring Melt ceremonies and each donor’s biography, please click the links below.
+To donate a ring to the Class Ring Memorial Program, contact Class Services at 845.446.1614, or send an email to RingMemorialProgram@wpaog.org.
 Please send in this donation form along with your ring donation.

 You may also use this form if you wish to will your class ring to the Memorial Class Ring Program (questions about tax deductibility should be posed to a tax attorney; WPAOG is a 501(c)(3) non-profit organization).

 A small portion of each year’s gold ingot, however, does not go into that year’s rings.

 Instead, that gold is preserved and added to the rings that are being melted for the following year’s Ring

 Melt.
 Once the new ingot is made, again a shaving is taken from that ingot to be used in the subsequent